gregcaporaso/microbiogeo/doc/notes/anosim.rst

 statistic based on both the between and within sub-matrices is used to test the differences among the 4 groups.
 Further details can be found in Legendre and Legendre (1998), or in Chapter 10 of Zuur et al. (2007).
 A p-value for the statistic is obtained by permutation.
-To tell Brodgar which samples belong to the same group, a nominal variable needs to be selected as the blocking variable.
-ANOSIM can only be applied if "Association between samples" is selected.
 ANOSIM can be applied on 1-way data, 2-way nested data, 2-way crossed data with replication and 2-way crossed data with no replication.

 Existing Implementations
 ------------------------